Demining: Conventional detection methods

 Demining is a dangerous occupation.
-If a mine is prodded too hard or it is not detected, the deminer can suffer injury or death.
-The large number of false positives from metal detectors can make deminers tired and careless.
-According to one report, there is one such incident for every 1000–2000 mines cleared.
+If a deminer prods a mine too hard or fails to detect it, the deminer can suffer injury or death, and the large number of false positives from metal detectors can make deminers tired and careless.
+According to one report, there is an accident for every 1,000–2,000 mines cleared.
 35 percent of the accidents occur during mine excavation and 24 percent result from missed mines.

+Mine layers often use anti-demining techniques, including anti-lift devices, booby traps and two or three mines placed on top of each other.
+Anti-personnel mines are often triggered by tripwires.

 Prodders

 In World War II, the primary method of locating mines was by prodding the ground with a pointed stick or bayonet.
 Modern tools for prodding range from a military prodder to a screwdriver or makeshift object.
 They are inserted at shallow angles (30 degrees or less) to probe the sides of potential mines, avoiding the triggering mechanism that is usually on top.
 This method requires the deminer's head and hands to be near the mine.
 Rakes may also be used when the terrain is soft (e.g., sandy beaches); the deminer is further away from the mine and the rake can be used to either prod or scoop up mines from beneath.